chinarulezzz/chinarulezzz.github.io/index.md

 Also written for educational purposes :)

 *NOTE: AFAIK, at now Orange uses javascript scripts to generate user content.
 That breaks Orange sms sending.
-I have no time and desire to add support of the javascript engine.
-Now.*
+I have no time and desire to add support of the javascript engine.*

 ___